Where to launch Fortnite signal flares and signal more hunters

 - South West of Catty Corner - On the snowy peak overlooking the yellow bridge.

-- South West of Dirty Docks - On the mountain with saucer wreckage and pylons.
+- South West of Dirty Docks - On the mountain with aucer wreckage and pylons.,

 And this is the explosive health and safety worrying contraption you're looking for: